eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 The connection with the specified ID needs to be created before one can modify it.

 ### Retrieve connection

-The only parameter necessary for retrieving a connection is the `connectionId`:
+The only parameter necessary for retrieving a connection is the `connectionId`.

 ```json
 {